In this post on SMART goals for small business, I would like to:

 What Are Goals?

-According to Wikipedia, a goal is a “desired result or possible outcome that a person or a system envisions, plans and commits to achieve: a personal or organizational desired end-point in some sort of assumed development”.
+According to Wikipedia, a goal is a “desired result or possible outcome that a person or a system envisions, plans and commits to achieve: a personal or organizational desired end-point in some assumed development.”

-I like the how Wikipedia defines a goal (Drucker would call it an “objective”) as a desired result or end=point.
+I like how Wikipedia defines a goal (Drucker would call it an “objective”) as a desired result or endpoint.
 It’s what you plan to achieve.
 It’s where you are headed.

-You can see within the definition that there is a planning aspect to a goal.
+You can see that there is a planning aspect to a goal.

-So you can see that the “desired result” must be clear or else we will never know if we’ve achieved it.
-It we don’t know if we’ve achieved the results, chances are we won’t achieve what we’re looking to achieve (interesting thought isn’t it?).
+So you can see that the “desired result” must be clear, or else we will never know if we’ve achieved it.
+If we don’t know if we’ve achieved the results, chances are we won’t achieve what we’re looking to achieve (interesting thought, isn’t it?).

 We may be heading in the right direction, but we won’t know how far we have left to go to arrive at our destination.